smaurice101/readthedocs/docs/source/tmlapi.rst

 **Port Summary:**

-- 5050: REST API endpoints
+- 5050: Solution External Port
 - 4040: Airflow DAGs/UI
 - 6060: ViperViz dashboard
-- **9002: Client Connect - THIS IS THE PORT FOR YOUR REST API CALLS (Change as Needed)**
+- **9002: REST API endpoints - THIS IS THE PORT FOR YOUR REST API CALLS (Change as Needed)**

 **Quick Start:**